AdamBoley/Project-Beergate/README.md

     - https://stackoverflow.com/questions/962619/how-to-pull-a-random-record-using-djangos-orm

 [This article](https://teamtreehouse.com/community/length-of-queryset-in-a-django-response) taught me how to get the length of a queryset, which is used to great effect in the UserReviewsView

+The answers to [this StackOverflow Question](https://stackoverflow.com/questions/71124344/use-q-object-and-paginator-together-in-django) provided guidance on how to paginate pages rendered by views that use a get_queryset method

+[This Django documentation on Pagination](https://docs.djangoproject.com/en/3.2/topics/pagination/) provided a superior pagination template than the one used in the walkthrough videos that I had been used.
+This template allows finer navigation between pages

+Include Bootstrap pages with code examples - navbar, pagination, etc